 - a corresponding error is also large and if we multiply it with proper gain (proportional gain) and subtract from P0,

 - Then control signal gradually opens steam flow through the control valve and maintains the temperature inside the heat exchanger.

 - Processes with slower dynamics are controlled effectively.

-- Helps to stabilize higher order processes which has transient instability.
+- Helps to stabilize higher order processes which have transient instability.

-- The residual error is always required to maintain desired value of the controlled variable.
+- The residual error is always required to maintain the desired value of the controlled variable.

 E.g. If the controller’s output will increase with falling outlet temperature of the heat exchanger until there is enough steam flow admitted to the heat exchanger to prevent the temperature from falling any further.
 But in order to maintain this greater flow rate of steam (for greater heating effect), an error must develop between the measured temperature and desired temperature.
 In other words, the process variable (temperature) must deviate from desired value in order for the controller to call for more steam, in order that the process variable does not fall any further than this.
 This necessary error between the measured value and the desired value is called ‘offset’ or residual error.